-This is it!
+At forty-two weeks pregnant - this is it!
 If you haven’t given birth yet, this will be the week: whether or not your baby wants to come out yet, your doctor will likely induce you this week.
-Find out what else you need to know in the final, 42nd week of your pregnancy.
+Find out what your baby and body are doing in the final, 42nd week of your pregnancy.

 How big is my baby at 42 weeks?

-Your baby is about the size of a pumpkin, and will weigh up to nine pounds and be between 19 and 22 inches from head to bottom.
-She’s been shy so far, enjoying her comfy home in your womb, but it’s finally time for her to make her big appearance.
+Your baby will weigh up to nine pounds and be between 19 and 22 inches from head to bottom.
+They have been shy so far, enjoying their comfy home in your womb, but it’s finally time for them to make their big appearance.

 What’s my baby doing at 42 weeks?

-Babies who are overdue may look a little wrinkled, dry or cracked when they first arrive, because the protective vernix around their body was shed weeks ago in preparation for the due date that went by what feels like years ago.
-Don’t worry, once she starts feeding regularly, her skin will return to normal.
+Babies who are overdue may look a little wrinkled, dry or cracked when they first arrive.
+The protective vernix around their body was shed weeks ago in preparation for the due date that went by what feels like years ago.
+Don’t worry, once they start feeding regularly, their skin will return to normal.

-She may also have long fingernails and toenails, longer hair and none of the downy baby hair known as lanugo.
-Plus, some babies produce meconium (their first little poos) in the womb, so her skin may have a slight green tinge.
-Once again, this will all disappear a few days after the birth.
+They may also have long fingernails and toenails, longer hair and none of the downy baby hair known as lanugo.
+Plus, some babies produce meconium (their first little poos) in the womb, so their skin may have a slight green tinge.
+Don't worry, this will all disappear a few days after the birth.

 What is my body doing at 42 weeks?